 Neutral colors were essential, trying to shy away from a potential clash in the room.
 While it may not seem important at first, a small box sitting on your floor that clashes with everything in the room can quickly become an annoyance, which is certainly not the goal.

 Subwoofers thrive on a larger budget.
 Making a competent speaker that can compete in the low-end without sounding flubby or distorted is certainly a feat.
-That feat is even more exemplified with subwoofers under $100.
+That feat is even more exemplified with a price under $100.

 Each of these options prove to provide a solid low-end experience, all for a low price.
-While a lack of features is disappointing, these subwoofers give it where it counts – in performance.
+While a lack of features is disappointing, these propositions give it where it counts – in performance.